gt-crnch/sst-user-group-2023/README.md

 # SST User Group 2023 Materials

 This site serves as an archival site for the SST User Group 2023 Summit held on September 25-26 2023.
 We have posted slides for all presenters who have provided permission for us to do so.

-## **SST User Group Agenda**
+Please see the Zenodo link or the Citation stub for information on citing specific talks.

-## Monday, September 25, 2023     (All Sessions in Klaus Advanced Computing Building, Room 1116)
+## Monday, September 25, 2023

 | 8:30 AM (EST) |                                                   | Registration and Continental Breakfast                       |
 | **Time (EDT)** | **Session**                                                  | **Presenters**                               |